adhok/Human-Activity-Detection-/anova_logistic_regression.md

       smooth_scroll: false
 ---

+Cover Photo by Fernando Menezes Jr. from Pexels

 ## Introduction

 The Human Activity recognition dataset consists of information collected from embedded accelerometer and gyroscopes while performing tasks like WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING and LAYING.The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years, with video evidence so as to label the observations correctly.
-The measure ments result in a 561 feature vector.
+The measurements result in a 561 feature vector.This helps in creating a large number of